admskrzpk/1-challenge/README.md

 # Challenge: 1: Spark, Kafka, Hadoop
-NOTE: app core is working, reading from local json file and writing to parquet file.
+FIXME: for a moment app is reading form local json file.
+Kafka connection needs to be established.
+Deploying to yarn and writing to hdfs works.
  Result:
 ```text
 root